-The Global Learning Programme (GLP) is a funded programme of support that’s helping teachers in primary, secondary and special schools to deliver effective teaching and learning about development and global issues at Key Stages 2 and 3.
+The Global Learning Programme (GLP) was a funded programme of support that ran from 2013 to 2018 to help teachers in primary, secondary and special schools to deliver effective teaching and learning about development and global issues at Key Stages 2 and 3.

-Together with free curriculum support, resources, training and funding*, the Global Learning Programme (GLP) is building a national network of like-minded schools committed to equipping their students to make a positive contribution to a globalised world.
+Together with free curriculum support, resources, training and funding*, the Global Learning Programme (GLP) built a national network of like-minded schools committed to equipping their students to make a positive contribution to a globalised world.

-Thousands of GLP schools across the country are already experiencing the positive impact that global learning can have on pupils’ engagement, knowledge, skills and values.
+More than 7800 schools participated in the programme, with many experiencing the positive impact that global learning can have on pupils’ engagement, knowledge, skills and values.

 Global education makes the learning more relevant and interesting for pupils, and so it contributes to their enthusiasm for learning.

-The GLP supports teachers to help pupils learn about the challenges our world faces and think critically about issues such as poverty, inequality and sustainability.
-It helps pupils make sense of the world in which they live and understand their role in a global society.
+The GLP has helped schools teach pupils about the challenges our world faces and think critically about issues such as poverty, inequality and sustainability.
+One of its aims was to help pupils make sense of the world in which they live and understand their role in a global society.

-By using global learning to enrich the curriculum, GLP schools are finding that global learning is helping to develop critical thinking skills, promote SMSC (spiritual, moral, social and cultural development), and foster values such as respect and empathy.
+By using global learning to enrich the curriculum, GLP schools discovered that global learning can help to develop critical thinking skills, promote SMSC (spiritual, moral, social and cultural development), and foster values such as respect and empathy.

-A recent Ofsted School Inspection Update notes that, as the GLP ‘maps onto the four Ofsted core judgements and to SMSC’, schools on the programme should be able ‘to set out how the GLP is contributing to their provision and outcomes for pupils’.
+An Ofsted School Inspection Update released during the programme noted that, as the GLP ‘maps onto the four Ofsted core judgements and to SMSC’, schools on the programme should be able ‘to set out how the GLP is contributing to their provision and outcomes for pupils’.
 Highlighted positively in inspection reports, global learning is reported as contributing to the enjoyment and learning of pupils in GLP schools – reinforcing their curriculum knowledge and understanding.

 Students’ outstanding spiritual, moral social and cultural development has been enhanced by the strong international links that have been well established.
 They are very well prepared for their role as citizens of modern Britain.